-If you have activated the Refinement workflow, explore these next steps for Refinement best practices.
+If you have activated the Refinement workflow, follow the steps in the Applying Refinement section.

 The isolate panel allows you to remove excess or background data from your footage.
 You can isolate your scene in using different combinations of the Depth Range, Mask, and Crop tools.

-Just like in the Record window, depth segmentation allows you to adjust your depth rangedepth range - The depth near and far planes represented as hue encoded ranges, red as the near plane and pink as the farthest plane before clipping. as needed.
+Just like in the Record window, depth segmentation allows you to adjust your depth range as needed.
 Adjust this to bring both the near and far clipping planes as close to your subject as possible without clipping any part of them throughout the recording, so that the closest areas of your subject are red-orange, and the furthest areas are magenta.
 This results in higher-fidelity depth data.

 If you would like to remove the background from your clips using more than just the Depth Range, you can do so in a couple of ways: